 Limitations and Challenges

-- Funding Constraints: Despite significant investments, the scale of infrastructure and educational programs needed may exceed current funding allocations.
+While the strategies outlined offer a pathway toward more equitable healthcare, they also face several limitations:- Funding Constraints: Despite significant investments, the scale of infrastructure and educational programs needed may exceed current funding allocations.
 Future budgetary constraints could impact the sustainability of these initiatives.

 - Technological Adaptation: The rapid pace of technological change means that infrastructure and training programs must continually evolve, which can be challenging to keep up with.